Contact:

 Applications in bridges, building construction, and industry

 In bridge construction, bearing arrangement and bearing details influence overall behavior under traffic loads.
 In building construction, bearing lengths, bracket details, and shear paths determine the load reserves of edge beams and girders.
-In industry, anchors, bearing plates, and steel brackets are often part of secondary load-bearing and the machine foundation, whose deconstruction or adaptation requires precise cuts and controlled removal—a field of application for concrete pulverizers, concrete splitter, and complementary shear tools from Darda GmbH.
+In industry, anchors, bearing plates, and steel brackets are often part of secondary load-bearing and the machine foundation, whose deconstruction or adaptation requires precise cuts and controlled removal-a field of application for concrete pulverizers, concrete splitter, and complementary shear tools from Darda GmbH.
+Across all applications, coordinated design, execution, and inspection ensure durable, serviceable bearing zones with predictable maintenance throughout the service life.